diegoldn/hackintosh-project/README.md

         (after 24h of testing I'm assuming this problem is solved)

-    3. Although VT-D is enabled in BIOS, OSX doesn't recognizes it.
+    3. [HAVE TO LIVE WITH] Although VT-D is enabled in BIOS, OSX doesn't recognizes it.

     NOTE: Parallels and VirtualBox work but Docker Desktop not.
 So if you're a Docker user prepare to use Docker Machine.